Who Invented Zip Ties? — The Complete Story

 The story of Maurus C. Logan’s invention of cable ties began with an observation at a Boeing factory.
 What seemed like a simple innovation went on to revolutionize global wiring and bundling practices, becoming a classic example of problem driven engineering innovation.
 Although modern cable ties have undergone numerous upgrades in materials and forms, their fundamental mechanism the clever and efficient ratchet locking system still carries forward Logan’s original design essence.

-Metal Detectable Zip Ties Guide
+Metal Zip Ties or Nylon?
+A Data-Driven Decision Guide